-4.1.
-Our school procedures for all staff, supply staff, governors, volunteers, visitors and contractors in safeguarding and protecting children from harm are in line with Buckinghamshire Council and Buckinghamshire Safeguarding Children Partnership safeguarding procedures, "Working Together to Safeguard Children 2018" Working Together to Safeguard Children 2018, "Keeping Children Safe in Education 2022" Keeping children safe in education 2022 (publishing.service.gov.uk) and statutory guidance issued under section 29 of the Counter-Terrorism and Security Act 2015 Revised Prevent duty guidance: for England and Wales - GOV.UK (www.gov.uk).
+Our school procedures for all staff, supply staff, governors, volunteers, visitors and contractors in safeguarding and protecting children from harm are in line with Buckinghamshire Council and Buckinghamshire Safeguarding Children Partnership safeguarding procedures, "Working Together to Safeguard Children 2018" Working Together to Safeguard Children 2018, "Keeping Children Safe in Education" Keeping children safe in education 2023 (publishing.service.gov.uk) and statutory guidance issued under section 29 of the Counter-Terrorism and Security Act 2015 Revised Prevent duty guidance: for England and Wales - GOV.UK (www.gov.uk).

-School will work with their local community, recognises and responds to their particular needs, e.g. language barriers or cultural issues, whilst ensuring that safeguarding takes precedence when there are any child protection concerns.
+School will work with our local community, to recognise and respond to their particular needs, e.g. language barriers or cultural issues, whilst ensuring that safeguarding takes precedence when there are any child protection concerns.
+Ivingswood Academy will respond to the changing needs of their local community and continue offer appropriate support when and where needed.

-We will ensure:
+We will ensure visitors must be: